 Although, in the same style as many of Discworld's da Quirm inventions, the computer is based on a real-world device — the MONIAC, devised in 1949.

 Maybe Magic, Maybe Mundane: Those dentures... cursed, or just malfunctioning?
-Fridge Brilliance: Anoia, goddess of minor annoyances, is in great debt to Moist for the increase in publicity he's given her.
-A badly-fitting pair of dentures may very well be within her domain...
+Fridge Brilliance: Anoia, goddess of Things Stuck in Drawers, is in great debt to Moist for the increase in publicity he's given her.
+A badly-fitting pair of dentures, stuck in Cribbins' "drawers" for years, may very well be within her domain...